 But I have,

-Give me more of that?
+Please give me more of that.

 Yeah!
-So that’s an interesting,
+So that’s interesting,

 Wow.
 Fascinating, huh?
 Cool.

-So your tattoo was a really good experience.
+So, your tattoo was an excellent experience.

 You’re supposed to be eating that.

 And I didn’t have any swallow therapy because the swallow therapist was on vacation.

 So many, just so many lousy timing situations.
 The thing about doctors and the medical profession is that they often get influenced by Big Pharma or big corporations about the best way, even in Australia, and most likely has happened all over the Western world.
 You hear that formula was best for baby, all that kind of stuff.
 And there was so much kickback when some lady who knew better said the recipe is not best for the baby; mother’s milk is best for the baby.

 She wasn’t saying that to give moms who couldn’t breastfeed a hard time; she was just saying that we need to stop telling people that what the corporation creates in a factory is the best thing for the baby.
 The fact is that until the factory started to develop the stuff, there was nothing better for the baby than breastfeeding.